gvwilson/sdxpy/src/finale/index.md

 - Did its design facilitate its manufacture and maintenance?

 At a deeper level,
-what's *really* missing is the combination of an agreed vocabulary and a suite of canonical examples that would allow us to critique software in the way that we can critique a couch or a train.
+what's *really* missing is a shared vocabulary and a suite of canonical examples that would give us a basis for critiquing software in the way that we can a train or a sofa.
-We use words like "elegant" when referring to Unix's pipe-and-filter model, but when asked to explain, we run out of meaning long before any reasonably intelligent industrial designer runs out of ways to think about the design of a new blender.
+We use words like "elegant" when referring to Unix's pipe-and-filter model, but when asked to explain, we run out of meaning long before any reasonably intelligent industrial designer runs out of things to say about the design of a toenail clipper.
 Will the materials hold up under constant use?
 Can it be assembled at a reasonable cost?
 Will people understand how to use it without having to wade through a manual?